Azure-Samples/cognitive-services-python-sdk-samples/README.md

     This sample (and the SDK) is compatible with Python 2.7, 3.3, 3.4, 3.5 and 3.6.

-2. We recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not required.
+2. General recommendation for Python development is to use a Virtual Environment.
+    For more information, see https://docs.python.org/3/tutorial/venv.html

     Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):

     ```